Skip to main content

 Contact Information The notice must provide two or more ways for individuals to contact the company, such as a toll-free number and an email address.

 These federal regulations create a baseline of protection.
-They establish that while your data may not have the fortress-like security of HIPAA, it is not in a lawless wilderness either.
+They establish that while your wellness app data may not have the fortress-like security of HIPAA, it is not in a lawless wilderness either.
 The FTC’s actions signal a clear expectation ∞ transparency is paramount, and a company’s privacy policy is a binding promise.
 The unauthorized sharing of your most personal biological data for commercial gain is a breach of that promise and carries significant regulatory consequences.

 Academic

-The federal regulatory structure, composed of HIPAA’s narrow application and the FTC’s broader consumer protection mandate, establishes a floor for privacy.
+The federal regulatory structure, composed of HIPAA’s narrow application and the FTC’s broader consumer protection mandate, establishes a floor for health data privacy.
 A more sophisticated and dynamic legal evolution is occurring at the state level, where legislatures are enacting specific statutes to address the precise regulatory gaps left by federal law.

 These state-level frameworks represent a paradigm shift, moving from a model based on the nature of the entity (a HIPAA “covered entity”) to one based on the nature of the data itself.
 This is a direct response to the proliferation of consumer-generated health information from apps, wearables, and direct-to-consumer testing kits.